zadjii/nebula/docs/multiple-hosts-spec.md

                 - [H] Send the file data.
             - [H] if (reject)
                 - [H] *TODO* Nothing? do we instead recieve the other hosts view of the file?
+                  They have changes that are newer or unsynced since our change.
+                  They'll eventually handshake the remote, and be told to send the update to us.
             - [H] if (acknowledge)
                 - [H] Nothing, they already have this change.